Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment3/README.md

 Implement a Floodligh module for the controller that floods all packets whenever it receives a packet-in event.
 Use the name `SimpleForwarding` in the Java package `de.ustutt.ipvs` for the class implementing this module.

-You need to add the entry `` to the following files to instruct Floodlight to load your module:
+You need to add the entry `de.ustutt.ipvs.SimpleForwarding` to the following files of the Floodlight project to instruct Floodlight to load your module:

-*
+* `src/main/resources/floodlightdefault.properties`
-*
+* `src/main/resources/META-INF/services/net.floodlightcontroller.core.module.IFloodlightModule`

 In detail, forwarding should proceed as follows: